CFSworks/shrdvr/README.md

 - RTSP server doesn't know what to do with OPTIONS.
 Clients like VLC will stall upon connection.
+- RTSP server sometimes includes CSeq: 0 in responses instead of using the correct value from the request.
 - RTSP server inserts spurious NULL bytes at the end of its replies.
 - RTSP server expects `Authorization` header, but the value must be acquired from a Samsung-internal "DCP" service.